dojo/dojo.io/site/source/tutorials/008_animations/index.md

 ## All zombies deserve to be able to move!

-So far we have only animated one of our zombies, so we'll abstract the animation to a private method that we can use for both of our zombies.
+So far we have only animated one of our zombies, so we will abstract the animation to a private method that we can use for both of our zombies.

 {% instruction 'Add a private method that will return our animation properties' %}